compsigh/bot/README.md

 - **/ping**: Replies with "Pong!".
 - **/petfaadil**: Pets Faadil and returns a random image of him.
+- **/contribs**: Replies with the contribution graph for the given GitHub account.
 - **/workingon**: Sets the project that you are working on to be displayed on the [compsigh website's community page](https://compsigh.club/community).
 - Leadership Only
   - **/workingon-ban**: Bans the user from using the /workingon command.